ryans314/FocusReader/design/concepts/Annotation/design.md

 	1. Done in Assignment 3
 	2. Changed because searching is a very useful feature that many users may want to do
 2. Changed color from a generic to a String
-	1. Since I'm not implementing a concept for generic, it is changed in the state to just be a String.
+	1. Since I'm not implementing a concept for color, it is changed in the state to just be a String.
 When referenced in actions, it must be a valid HTML color string.
 3. Added an updateAnnotation action
 	1. Very important piece of functionality that I missed in Assignment 2.
 Users often want to edit their annotations, change the colors, move the highlight, add a tag, etc. This allows them to do that without having to delete and recreate the annotation.
 4. Added a set of Documents with a set of Annotations and creator User
 	1. Better separation of concerns to move annotations out of the Library concept and into the Annotation concept
+5. Changed location from a generic to a String
+	1. Since I'm not implementing a concept for Location, it can't be a generic.
+Plus, CFI strings are the standard way to identify locations within epubs, so there's no issue representing location as a String